TBChess/TBChess/swisser/README.md

 # Swisser

-A simple pairing engine server that generates pairings via the FIDE Swiss Dubov system.
+A simple pairing engine server that generates pairings via the FIDE swiss dutch or round robin system.

 ## Build